found a new home!

 The first 4 months are when puppy learns the social skills needed to be a skilled dog in dealing with other dogs and a good citizen in the human world.
-Her adopter should be committed to getting puppy into lots of new and different human social situations, hearing vacuums, trucks, and rattling garbage cans, meeting people who are clapping, laughing, with hats, tools, bikes and skate boards.
+At 8 weeks, Charleston is at the ideal age to go to her new homes.
+Adopters should be committed to getting puppy into lots of new and different human social situations, hearing vacuums, trucks, and rattling garbage cans, meeting people who are clapping, laughing, with hats, tools, bikes and skate boards.
 AND puppy needs many opportunities to meet and greet dogs of all shapes, sizes and dispositions.
-Just sharing a home with another dog is not as much doggie socializing as puppy needs.
-If good canine social skills are not learned and maintained during these early months, it will be very difficult to ever master them.
-Puppy play dates, trips to the pet store, puppy socialization classes and later, obedience classes and trips to the off leash park are ideal learning opportunities.
-If all this doggie time and involvement seems like a good idea, you are up for a puppy!
+Just sharing a home (which Charleston would LOVE) with another dog is not as much doggie socializing as puppy needs.
+If good doggie social skills are not learned and maintained during these early months, it will be very difficult to ever master them.
+Puppy play dates, trips to the pet store and puppy socialization classes and later, obedience classes and trips to the off leash park are ideal learning opportunities.
 As always, a tired dog is a good dog.

-Pepper has been vet checked, wormed and had her first vaccinations.
-She will need two more routine vaccinations and rabies at the owner’s expense.
-Her adoption fee of $300 includes the cost of her required spay if it is done by the PUP vet.
-PUP does place dogs outside the metro area but a firm plan must be in place for her neuter.
+Charleston has been vet checked, wormed and had her first vaccinations.
+Charleston will need two more routine vaccinations and rabies vaccination at the owner’s expense.
+The adoption fee for each pup is $300 which includes the cost of the spay/neuter if it is done by the PUP vet.
+PUP does place dogs outside the metro area but a firm plan must be in place for the alter surgery.
 We do not ship.